 It's one of the most heart-wrenching and terrible things to witness: Your spouse has been depressed for months.
-Your loved one feels anxious, panicky, hopeless and besieged with negative and self-critical thoughts.
-Your spouse has been having sleep problems, sleeping much less or far more than usual.
-Now your beloved has begun saying that suicide is the only way out and sees multiple problems as insoluble.
-You want to help your spouse recover from suicidal feelings but feel helpless on what to do — however, there is help out there during what can be an incredibly difficult and frightening time.
+They might feel anxious, panicky, hopeless and besieged with negative and self-critical thoughts.
+They might be having sleep problems, sleeping much less or far more than usual.
+Now your beloved has begun saying taking their own life is the only way out, and sees multiple problems as insoluble.
+You want to help your partner recover from suicidal feelings but feel helpless on what to do — however, there is help out there during what can be an incredibly difficult and frightening time.

-The Romans viewed suicide as an honorable death for many situations, including a depression, according to George Howe Colt's 2006 book "November of the Soul."
-The medieval Christian civilization that replaced the Roman Empire viewed suicide as a sin.
 Modern understanding of suicidal feelings as a medical condition, caused by emotional illnesses and substance abuse, emerged in the late 19th century.
-Gradually, a two-pronged treatment system arose--Sigmund Freud pioneered psychotherapy and Emil Kraepelin founded biological psychiatry, which led to the discovery of antidepressant medications.
+Gradually, a two-pronged treatment system arose — Sigmund Freud pioneered psychotherapy and Emil Kraepelin founded biological psychiatry, which led to the discovery of antidepressant medications.

 According to the National Institutes of Health, the majority of people exhibiting suicidal behaviors are depressed, bipolar, schizophrenic or have an alcohol or drug problem.
 But even if your loved one has no history of any of these illnesses, your spouse may still be genuinely suicidal.
 The National Mental Health Institute notes that suicide was the 11th leading cause of death in the United States in 2006.